CMHA Get Set & Connect Program

 • Assists women in Vancouver's Downtown Eastside in creating different types of enterprise or employment that meet their specific needs and realities

-Focus of program:
+Focus of Program:

-Aims of the program:
+Aims of the Program:

-Target group of the program:
+Target Groups of the Program:

-• Aborginal women
+• Aboriginal women

 • Immigrant women